-As noted in DODD 5105.65, DODD 5132.3, and DSCA 5105.38-M, Security Assistance Management Manual (SAMM), Defense Security Cooperation Agency (DSCA) is established as a separate agency of the DOD under the direction, authority, and control of the USD(P).
-The principal SA functions of DSCA include the following:
+As noted in DODD 5105.65, Defense Security Cooperation Agency (DSCA) DOD Policy and Responsibilities Relating to Security Cooperation, DODD 5132.3, and DSCA 5105.38-M, Security Assistance Management Manual (SAMM), DSCA is established as a separate agency of the DOD under the direction, authority, and control of the USD(P).
+The principal SA/SC functions of DSCA include the following:

-- Administering and supervising SA planning and programs - Coordinating the formulation and execution of SA programs with other governmental agencies - Conducting international logistics and sales negotiations with foreign countries - Serving as the DOD focal point for liaison with U.S. industry regarding SA activities - Managing the credit-financing program - Developing and promulgating SA procedures, such as the SAMM - Developing and operating the data processing system and maintaining the macro database for the SA program - Making determinations concerning the allocation of FMS administrative funds - Administer assigned security cooperation programs - Administer the implementation of any assigned Security Force Assistance (SFA) activities
+- Administering and supervising SA/SC planning and programs - Coordinating the formulation and execution of SA/SC programs with other governmental agencies - Conducting international logistics and sales negotiations with foreign countries - Serving as the DOD focal point for liaison with U.S. industry regarding SA/SC activities - Managing the credit-financing program - Developing and promulgating SA/SC procedures, such as the SAMM - Developing and operating the data processing system and maintaining the macro database for the SA/SC program - Making determinations concerning the allocation of FMS administrative funds - Administer assigned security cooperation programs - Administer the implementation of any assigned Security Force Assistance (SFA) activities

 In 1998, DSCA assumed the responsibility for administering the USD(P) security cooperation programs of Humanitarian Mine Actions, Humanitarian Assistance, and Wales Initiatives.
-DSCA also has administrative management responsibilities for the DOD Regional Defense Combating Terrorism and Irregular Warfare Fellowship Program (CTIWFP), DOD-funded/authorized security cooperation programs implemented using the pseudo-LOA process and the five regional centers for security studies.
+DSCA also has administrative management responsibilities for the DOD Regional Defense Combating Terrorism and Irregular Warfare Fellowship Program (CTIWFP), DOD-funded/authorized building partner capacity (BPC) programs and the six regional centers for security studies.